sj-CUNY/ChemLab1/README.md

 # update
 Changed to 0, and 1 (rather than 1 and 2) makes a bit more sense, i've made all the changes to file names rather than changing code.
+# error report
+Lab 7 has an error in the jsp, final row should be only present in 1 column (this is an average of the 3 samples)